t54-labs/t54-labs-docs/docs/First Steps/quick-start.md

     ***

-    #### 1. “My agents need to handle money.”
+    #### 1. “My AI agents need to manage and handle money.”

-    You already have AI agents (buyer, seller, or task bots) that must hold balances, receive payments, or make purchases.
+    You already have AI agents (buyer, seller, or task bots) and you want them to hold balances, receive payments, or make purchases safely.

     **Solution:**